Regularized brain reading with shrinkage and smoothing: Results

 \subsection{Prediction}

 To summarize, while all models and methods had some predictive ability in both experiments, none of them clearly dominated the others.
-Model checking, discussed in Appendix \ref{app:model-checking}, shows that this was not because the models were grossly inappropriate, though they are somewhat mis-specified.
+Model checking, discussed in Appendix~C of the Supplementary Article [\citet{suppA}], shows that this was not because the models were grossly inappropriate, though they are somewhat misspecified.

-\paragraph{Forward Inference}
+\subsubsection{Forward inference}

-All our methods had non-trivial ability to do forward prediction in both experiments for some of the voxels, which should be the voxels that are implicated in visual processing (Figure \ref{fig:rss_before_and_after_shrinkage}).
+All our methods had nontrivial ability to do forward prediction in both experiments for some of the voxels, which should be the voxels that are implicated in visual processing (Figure~\ref {figrssbeforeandaftershrinkage}).
 All methods of regularizing OLS, including spatial smoothing, led to generally small but significant improvements.
-The improvement is seen in the noisy voxels: the high RSS in those voxels is greatly reduced when shrinkage or smoothing is used, effectively driving the prediction in the noisy voxels to zero.\footnote{Since results for both neighborhood- and ROI- based smoothing were nearly identical, we report only those for smoothing over $\ell_2$ balls.
-However, see \S \ref{sec:discussion}.} Combining smoothing with shrinkage did not help forward inference; if anything it often made it worse than either alone (Figure \ref{fig:rss_before_and_after_smoothing}).
+The improvement is seen in the noisy voxels: the high RSS in those voxels is greatly reduced when shrinkage or smoothing is used, effectively driving the prediction in the noisy voxels to zero.
+Since results for both neighborhood- and ROI-based smoothing were nearly identical, we report only those for smoothing over $\ell_2$ balls (however, see Section~\ref{secdiscussion}.)
+Combining smoothing with shrinkage did not help forward inference; if anything, it often made it worse than either alone (Figure~\ref{figrssbeforeandaftersmoothing}).

-\paragraph{Reverse Inference}
+\subsubsection{Reverse inference}

-The effect of regularization on single-voxel reverse inference is ambiguous (see Appendix \ref{app:effect-on-accuracy}): accuracy goes up in some voxels and down in others, with no change over all.
-The classification accuracy of the good voxels varies much less across the different estimators than the accuracy of the bad voxels (see figures in Appendix \ref{app:effect-on-accuracy}).
+The effect of regularization on single-voxel reverse inference is ambiguous (see Appendix~E of the Supplementary Article [\citet{suppA}]): accuracy goes up in some voxels and down in others, with no change over all.
+The classification accuracy of the good voxels varies much less across the different estimators than the accuracy of the bad voxels (see figures in Appendix~E of the Supplementary Article [\citet{suppA}]).

-Turning to whole-brain reverse inference, all methods, with and without smoothing, did much better than the chance rate of 50\% in both experiments (Figure \ref{fig:accuracy_e12}).
+Turning to whole-brain reverse inference, all methods, with and without smoothing, did much better than the chance rate of 50\% in both experiments (Figure~\ref{figaccuracye12}).
 However, the differences between methods are negligible, and certainly smaller than the fold-to-fold variability of cross-validation.
 This includes unregularized OLS.